The right reaction to unfair criticism

 Ask God to give you a spirit of grace and humility when dealing with others who criticize you unfairly.

-Have you even been unfairly criticized for doing what’s right?
+Have you ever been unfairly criticized for doing what’s right?
 What happened?
 How did you respond?

 What does a grace-focused and Spirit-led response look like in situations like that?